TijanaGrbo/xkcd_assignment/README.md

 ### 💖 Favourites

-Favourites displays the local data with help from the good guy Core Data.
-The comics can be unfavourited from this view, which deletes them from the local storage.
+Favourites displays the local data with help from Core Data.
+The comics can be unfavourited in this view, which deletes them from the local storage.
 If the local storage is empty (there are no favourite comics), a message is displayed.

 ### 🔍 Search

-Search uses a slider to select the number of a comic you want to get.
+Search uses a slider to select the number of the comic you want to get.
 I've implemented search by the comic number since the search by the text wasn't functional.

 ### 🕵️ Details